sbangalore/sbangalore.github.io/_posts/2019-11-19-Government-Bonds.md

 **Butterfly trading** based on relative value of similar bonds with the same duration and convexity (buying the higher yielding bond and selling the lower yielding bond) until one year has passed.
 This strategy is referenced in Fontaine, Nolin 2017.
 It involves using a portfolio of three bonds to establish the relative value of a similar bond.

-**Refinancing Risk**" An asset-liability mismatch between the leverage used and convertible could result in a situation where this is no leverage available in a down credit market.
+**Refinancing Risk** An asset-liability mismatch between the leverage used and convertible could result in a situation where this is no leverage available in a down credit market.

 **Matching Risk**: The strategy involves approximately matching the convexity and cash flows of the portfolio of three bonds.